🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Conflicting Priorities

-In some acquisition scenarios, there may be competing priorities between the two companies that come together.
-The acquiring company and target company prior to the acquisition were used to working as individual entities.
-Now, as a newly formed company, both sides must work together to be successful, which is easier said than done.
-If there isn’t alignment on the goals of the organization as a whole, then there is a possibility that the acquisition may fail, or the transition could be rocky and prolonged.
+In some acquisition scenarios, there may be competing priorities between the two companies.
+The acquiring company and target company once worked as individual entities, but now, as one company, both sides must work together to be successful, which may be easier said than done.
+If there isn’t alignment on the goals of the organization as a whole, there is a possibility that the acquisition may fail, or the transition could be rocky and prolonged.

 Pressure on Existing Partnerships

-When an acquisition occurs, the newly formed company becomes bigger and it is likely that their goals will grow as well.
-In the case where the company wants to develop more products to expand into new markets, this could require their suppliers to figure out how they are going to ramp up production to meet the demand.
+When an acquisition occurs and a company grows in size, it is likely that their goals will grow as well.
+For example, if the company wants to develop more products to expand into new markets, this could require their suppliers to figure out how they are going to ramp up production to meet the demand.

-For example, this could mean the supplier would need more capital to hire staff or purchase additional equipment and supplies to prevent production issues.
+The supplier may need to raise more capital to hire staff or purchase additional equipment and supplies, which could cause stress.

 Brand Risk

-Depending on which companies come together, if one has a poor reputation in their industry, the acquisition could put the other company’s brand at risk.
-In this case, both of the companies’ identities could be evaluated to decide whether they come together under one brand or are marketed as separate brands.
+When two companies come together, if one has a poor reputation in the industry, the acquisition could put the other company’s brand at risk.
+During the acquisition process, both companies’ reputations may need to be evaluated to decide whether they merge under one brand or are marketed as separate brands.

 The Takeaway